 6. Forgetting to Read the Instruction Dialogs

-Some actions, like the Watermark Brush action, includes instructions in the form of a dialog that pops-up and informs you about what to do next.
+Some actions, like the Watermark Brush action, include instructions in the form of a dialog that pops up and informs you about what to do next.
 With the Watermark Brush action, you are asked to select a source file with suggested dimensions (like a logo) to use for your watermark brush.
 If you ignore this or select a smaller image file, then you will not get the result, you might expect before running the action.

 So, it is important to read the dialogue messages that pop up when you run an action.
 Often these messages are placed just before a step that is a bit tricky to figure out yourself.
 So you should view it as a guide to help you get the expected result from running a specific Photoshop action.

-7. The Photoshop Actions are Designed for a Newer Version of Photoshop
+7. The Photoshop Actions are Designed for the Latest Version of Photoshop

-Photoshop actions that are designed for Photoshop CC, might not work in versions of Photoshop, like Adobe Photoshop CS6 or CS5, and below.
+Photoshop actions that are designed for Photoshop Creative Cloud, might not work in versions of Photoshop, like Adobe Photoshop CS6 or CS5, and below.
 We test our Photoshop actions against the later version.
 However, that doesn’t mean that it won’t work in the previous versions.
 We have a 60-day full refund policy on our products here at Photography-RAW.
 If you still work on an earlier version of Photoshop, you can test the photoshop actions, and if you have experience issues, you can get a full refund.
-If you buy actions from other vendors, remember to check which versions they are compatible with.
+If you buy actions from other vendors, remember to check which version of Photoshop they are compatible with.
 Alternatively, you can also update to the latest version of Photoshop.

 8. The Photoshop Action is Messed Up